eiguzman/player-stat-predictor/README.md

 ## Model 3

-We plot the following scree plot and cumulative explained variance plot to identify the number of componenets to retain in our model.
+We plot the following scree plot and cumulative explained variance plot to identify the number of components to retain in our model.

 ![alt text](/Imgs/Model3/screeplot.png)
 <div style="text-align: center;">
   <small><i>Figure 2.9: Screeplot generated from PCA</i></small>